damianpolak/sudoku-click2/README.md

 - ~~Create themes menu and icon on app-header~~
 - Create capacitor splash screen
 - ~~Change color and background of numbered buttons when change input mode (notes enabled/disabled)~~
-- Option for enable/disable opacity or hidden/visible numbered button when all available numbers have been used
 - Set larger font size on app-status-bar (top info bar)
 - Set larger controls icons and labels
 - Create preference menu